Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 The best thing about this one is that it doesn’t require any yeast.
 It does, however, call for gluten-free cake flour.
 To substitute regular flour, you can either use half of the amount of cake flour called for or add a bit of cornstarch.

 The batter will be sticky and wet, so don’t worry too much about getting it into the pan.
 Just spread it across the base of the tin using a spatula, and bake it for 25 minutes.

 While it might look like the buns have risen quite high when you remove them from the oven, they won’t rise much once they cool off.

 Why not bake a batch or our Gluten Free Date Muffin Recipes this week?

-Whilst everyone is clambering for chocolate during Easter, the humble hot cross buns are adding a dash of variety to the treat table in the early spring months, especially these gluten-free versions!
+Whilst everyone is clambering for chocolate during Easter, the humble hot cross buns add a dash of variety to the treat table in the early spring months, especially these gluten-free versions.